SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Locally Lipschitz derivatives

-The aim of this section is to establish that the expected loss appearing in \autoref{thmA} has locally Lipschitz gradients whenever the activation function and the loss function have a locally Lipschitz gradients.
+The aim of this section is to establish that the expected loss appearing in \autoref{thmA} has a locally Lipschitz derivative whenever the activation function and the loss function have a locally Lipschitz derivative.
 This is needed to ensure uniqueness of the gradient flow for the ELU function, the softsign function and the Huber loss in \autoref{exa-C1def-function}.
 This section can safely be skipped if one is willing to assume that the activation function and the loss function are $C^2$.

-\begin{lemma} The class functions with locally Lipschitz differential (see Definition \ref{def-locally-lipschitz}) is closed under the following operations. \begin{enumerate} \item Every $C^2$-function has a locally Lipschitz differential. \item A function $f=(f_1,\dotsc,f_m)\colon \R^n\to \R^m$ has locally Lipschitz differential if and only if all of its components $f_1,\dotsc,f_m\colon \R^n\to \R$ have locally Lipschitz differential. \item If $f\colon \R^{n_1}\to \R$ and $g\colon \R^{n_2}\to \R$ have locally Lipschitz differential, then
+\begin{lemma} The class functions with locally Lipschitz derivatives (see Definition \ref{def-locally-lipschitz}) is closed under the following operations. \begin{enumerate} \item Every $C^2$-function has a locally Lipschitz derivative. \item A function $f=(f_1,\dotsc,f_m)\colon \R^n\to \R^m$ has a locally Lipschitz derivative if and only if all of its components $f_1,\dotsc,f_m\colon \R^n\to \R$ have locally Lipschitz derivatives. \item If $f\colon \R^{n_1}\to \R$ and $g\colon \R^{n_2}\to \R$ have locally Lipschitz derivatives, then

 and